hubmapconsortium/software-docs/docs/faq.md

 The [Visible Human MOOC](https://expand.iu.edu/browse/sice/cns/courses/hubmap-visible-human-mooc) provides an overview of HuBMAP and an introduction to data acquisition, analysis, and visualization.

-### Getting Started with the HuBMAP Data Portal FAQ:
+## Getting Started with the HuBMAP Data Portal

 <details><summary><b>How can I start using the portal?</b> </summary>

 Here's a link to the [HuBMAP Data Portal](https://portal.hubmapconsortium.org/).
-HuBMAP Data Portal (and related) documentation can be found on the [HuBMAP Documentation](https://software.docs.hubmapconsortium.org/technical) page and also the [HuBMAP Data Release FAQ](https://software.docs.hubmapconsortium.org/faq) - _this_ page.
+HuBMAP Data Portal (and related) documentation can be found on the [HuBMAP Documentation](https://software.docs.hubmapconsortium.org/technical) page and also the [HuBMAP Data Portal FAQ](https://software.docs.hubmapconsortium.org/faq) - _this_ page.

 </details>